daveh551/PATITradingAssistant/README.md

+# RELEASE NOTES for v 0.41.1 10/25/2018

+Fixed a rare but troublesome bug that had been occurring for some time.
+It turns out that the MT4 infrastructure would very occasionally return an error when selecting an order to get its current status, and the error was not being checked for.
+This resulted in invalid status being returned, and ultimately resulted in attempts to manipulate an order with a zero trade ID, which is invalid.

+## WARNING when using Range Lines:

+Do NOT change the period of the chart (e.g. from M15 to M5, or to M30) if you have an active order that resulted from a range breakout.
+The change in the candle size is seen by the program as the start of a new candle, and triggers the logic to check for "close back inside range" conditions, and may result in the order being erroneously closed.

 # RELEASE NOTES for v 0.41.1 8/28/2018

 This release adds some new features and makes some very significant improvements to existing features.